junxit/us-congress-bills-113/metadata.md

 - 2014-02-06 — Introduced in House
 - 2014-02-06 — Introduced in House
 - 2014-02-06 — Referred to the House Committee on Science, Space, and Technology.
+- 2014-02-11 — Hearings Held by the Subcommittee on Environment Prior to Referral.
+- 2014-03-05 — Referred to the Subcommittee on Environment.
+- 2014-06-24 — Committee Consideration and Mark-up Session Held.
+- 2014-06-24 — Ordered to be Reported by Voice Vote.
+- 2014-11-12 — Placed on the Union Calendar, Calendar No. 460.
+- 2014-11-12 — Reported by the Committee on Science, Space, and Technology.
+H. Rept.
+113-619.
+- 2014-11-12 — Reported by the Committee on Science, Space, and Technology.
+H. Rept.
+113-619.